mubeendev3/langchain-learning/README.md

    - Use `AIMessage(content=result.content)` to store AI responses
    - Chat history can be loaded from files or maintained in memory
    - System messages should typically be at the start of the conversation

+8. **Output Parsers - When to Use What**
+   - **`StrOutputParser`**: Use for simple text responses or when passing text between chain steps.
+No structure needed.
+   - **`JsonOutputParser`**: Use when you need flexible JSON output without strict validation.
+Good for dynamic schemas.
+   - **`PydanticOutputParser`**: Use when you need type safety, validation, and guaranteed data structure.
+Best for production code.
+   - **`with_structured_output()`**: Use when your model supports native structured output (OpenAI, Anthropic).
+More efficient than parsers.
+   - **Why use structured output parsers?**: They ensure consistent, parseable output from LLMs.
+Without them, you'd need manual parsing and error handling.
+   - **ResponseSchema vs Pydantic**: `ResponseSchema` was a simpler API but is deprecated.
+Modern approach uses Pydantic models with `Field(description=...)` for better type safety and validation.

 ---